General Questions About Personal Injury Law

 - When the defendant is a governmental entity, such as a municipality, the State or Federal government, or an agency, the time within which to commence the lawsuit is much shorter, and typically requires a formal Notices of Claim, or other prerequisite to the lawsuit.

-One of the first things we will do in representing you is to determine exactly what type of case you have, and what the statute of limitations is for you and your particular case.
+One of the first things we will do in representing you in a personal injury claim is to determine exactly what type of case you have, and what the statute of limitations is for you and your particular case.

 Discovery refers to the stage of the lawsuit after the Complaint has been answered, where the lawyers for the plaintiff and the defendant explore the claims and defenses asserted by the opposing party.
 This Discovery process allows the parties to better understand the strengths and weaknesses of their case, and thus either sets the stage for settlement discussions, or a trial of the case.